Rolakamin/Telecom-Customer-Churn-Analysis/README.md

 ## Introduction

 The telecom industry is highly competitive due to the wide range of service providers available to consumers.
-One of the major challenges faced by telecom companies is customer churn, which is the rate at which customers discontinue their service.
+One of the major challenges faced by telecom companies is customer churn, which is the rate at which customers discontinue their services.

 This project is part of a Maven Analytics challenge and is based on a fictional dataset from Maven Communications, a California-based telecommunications company.
 The goal is to analyze churn behavior, uncover key drivers behind customer attrition, identify patterns, and recommend targeted actions to improve customer retention.